imgproxy/imgproxy/docs/configuration.md

 ### Miscellaneous

 * `IMGPROXY_BASE_URL`: base URL prefix that will be added to every requested image URL.
 For example, if the base URL is `http://example.com/images` and `/path/to/image.png` is requested, imgproxy will download the source image from `http://example.com/images/path/to/image.png`.
 Default: blank.
+* `IMGPROXY_DISABLE_SHRINK_ON_LOAD`: when `true`, disables shrink-on-load for JPEG and WebP.
+Allows to process the whole image in linear colorspace but dramatically slows down resizing and increases memory usage when working with large images.